 The real cost of missing proactive monitoring

-An unanticipated IT outage costs an SME an average of 5,000 to 25,000 euros per hour, depending on the sector.
+An unanticipated IT outage can easily cost an SME several thousand euros per hour, depending on the sector.
 That figure includes direct productivity loss, unprocessed orders, customer frustration and the cost of emergency remediation — which is systematically more expensive than a planned intervention.

 Yet the majority of SMEs we audit have no monitoring system in place.
 They discover problems when a team member reports that "it's not working" — often hours after the actual start of the incident.